A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 7. Pioneer DJ Studio Monitor DM40 – Best Video Editing Speakers for Beginners

-Overall, a very popular brand that almost everyone knows from its audio devices, right?
+Overall, a fairly well-known company that practically everyone recognizes from its audio products.

 - Frequency response: 70Hz – 30kHz